Is it OK to Drink Beer After a Workout or Before Exercise?

 CAN YOU DRINK BEER AFTER A WORKOUT?

 If you regularly play competitive sports or you have a specific fitness goal in mind - like an upcoming marathon or even a cycling holiday - it’s worth weighing up the pros and cons of drinking alcohol around your physical activities.
-While the occasional beer isn't a disaster, drinking regularly could really set you back.
+While the occasional beer isn't a disaster, regular alcohol consumption could really set you back if it causes hangover-induced sluggishness or even weight gain.

 If you need any motivation to keep exercising, a study published in the British Journal of Sports Medicine found that regular exercise can effectively ‘cancel out’ some long-term health issues associated with drinking.
 We can drink to that!